NCAR/esds/faq.md

 #### Conda environment options
 If you don't want the trouble of making your own conda environment, there are managed environments available.
-The NCAR Package Library (NPL) is an environment containing many common scientific Python pacakges such as Numpy, Xarray, GeoCAT, A summary of the most common workflow is listed here for convenience.
+The NCAR Package Library (NPL) is an environment containing many common scientific Python pacakges such as Numpy, Xarray, and GeoCAT.
+You can access the NPL environment through the command line and the NCAR JupyterHub.

-##### Conda on the command line
+##### NPL on the command line
 1. Open up a terminal in Casper or Cheyenne
 2. Load the NCAR conda module: